1. What is this lawsuit about?

 The Court decided that, for settlement purposes, members of the Settlement Class are defined as:

-While this Settlement is only with JBS at this time, the Settlement Class includes purchasers of Beef products (as defined in the Settlement Agreement) from Fed Cattle (as defined in the Settlement Agreement) from any of the Defendants or their co-conspirators.
-If you are a member of the Settlement Class and do not exclude yourself, you may be eligible to participate in (or exclude yourself from) any additional settlements which may arise with any other Defendants in the case.
+While this Settlement is only with Tyson at this time, the Settlement Class includes purchasers of Beef products (as defined in the Settlement Agreement) from Fed Cattle (as defined in the Settlement Agreement) from any of the Defendants or their co-conspirators.
+If you are a member of the Settlement Class, you may be eligible to participate in additional settlements which may arise with other Defendants in the lawsuit.

 Back To Top